evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 There is one climate system available:

-- **3-zone climate system:** Supports different temperatures in three zones for the driver, passenger, and backseat.
+- **5-zone climate system:** Supports different temperatures in five zones.
+The driver, passenger, and two zones in the the 2. row and one in the 3. row.

+A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.

 ## Comfort Features